IanWhitney/kafka_brownbag/README.md

 Kafka was written from the ground-up to be a fully distributed and reliable system, so many problems you've seen in distributed systems are handled.

 *What happens if a Kafka process dies?*: Kafka processes are run in 'clusters' with a leader and many followers.
+The processes aren't all on one server, they are spread across many servers in different data centers.
 If a process dies, the remaining members of the cluster continue to handle the load.
 If the leader dies, a new leader is elected.
 If a majority of the processes die then the cluster stops accepting new messages.

 *Can Producers send messages that are not logged?*: Generally, no. Producers can choose how strict they want to be.
 By default they wait for confirmation that at least one Kafka process has received a message before sending another.
 You can be more strict, or less.
 For example, you can configure a Producer to not wait for confirmation at all.
 This makes sense for Producers that are concerned with throughput over reliability.
 Or you can configure your Producer to wait for 3 confirmations before proceeding; your throughput will suffer, but no messages will be lost.

 This approach is generally true in Kafka -- you can tune Producers and Consumers to balance between throughput and reliability

-*Can Consumers read the same message multiple times?*: As with Producers, the answer is "Generally, no." When a consumer reads a message it records its 'offset' in Kafka.
+*Can Consumers read the same message multiple times?*: As with Producers, the answer is, "Generally, no." When a consumer reads a message it records its 'offset' in Kafka.
 Think of this like a bookmark, the consumer is saying "I've read this far."
 If the Consumer process dies and restarts then it can pick up right where it left off.

 How frequently a Consumer records its offset is configurable.
 A Consumer that doesn't care if it accidentally reads a message twice can record its offsets less frequently.
 This will allow it to read messages more quickly.
 A Consumer that wants to read each message once can record its offset after every message.
 This Consumer will read more slowly, but with a guarantee that each message will be read once.